 Places of Interest

-The Alumni House serves as the headquarters for the Office of Alumni Affairs, the Alumni Association and the Student Ambassadors.
+Alumni House serves as headquarters for the Office of Alumni Affairs and the Florida Tech Alumni Association (FTAA).
 Featuring a large patio and surrounding lawn, this is a great gathering place for alumni, students and faculty.
-Events hosted at the Alumni House include barbecues, receptions, lectures and committee meetings.
+Events hosted at Alumni House include barbecues and various FTAA functions.

 Barnes & Noble Bookstore

-Conveniently located in the Denius Student Center, the campus bookstore offers new and used textbooks, supplies, clothing, magazines, study guides, software and snacks.
+Conveniently located in the Denius Student Center, the campus bookstore offers new and used textbooks, supplies, clothing, study guides, software and snacks.
 The store also carries a wide range of Florida Tech merchandise, including T-shirts, shorts, umbrellas and notebooks.
 The bookstore is open Monday through Friday.
 Weekend hours are posted.
+Textbooks, clothing and giftware may be ordered at www.fit.bncollege.com.

-From sandy uplands of pines and palmettos to a lush hammock of hardwoods, including oaks, maples, hickories and one of the largest collections of palms in the state, the 30-acre Florida Tech Botanical Garden is a picturesque natural retreat.
+From sandy uplands of pines and palmettos to a lush hammock of hardwoods, including oaks, maples, hickories and one of the largest collections of palms in the state, the Florida Tech Botanical Garden is a picturesque natural retreat.
 Take a self-guided tour daily between 8 a.m. and sunset.
 Brochures are available in the Evans Library.
+The garden is featured in the AAA Florida Tour Guide.
+For more information, see http://garden.fit.edu/.

 Charles and Ruth Clemente Center for Sports and Recreation

-Home to the Florida Tech Panthers, NCAA Division II members and competitors in the Sunshine State Conference, this 58,000-square-foot, state-of-the-art facility includes: a varsity gym, intramural gym, large fitness center, aerobics room, multipurpose rooms, athletics offices and a food-service area.
-The fitness area features many options for strength training, cardiovascular conditioning and group fitness classes.
-With a seating capacity of 3,500, the center hosts the university's commencement ceremonies and many community events.
+Home to the Florida Tech Panthers, NCAA Division II members and competitors in the Sunshine State Conference, this 58,000-square-foot, state-of-the-art facility includes a varsity gym, intramural gym, large fitness center, aerobics room, multipurpose rooms, athletics offices and a café.
+With a seating capacity of 3,500, the center hosts the university’s commencement ceremonies and community events.
+To use the facility for special events, contact the Conference Services Bureau at (321) 674-8125.

 F.W.
 Olin Engineering Complex

-The F.W.
-Olin Engineering Complex, anchoring Florida Tech's south campus, is the home of the College of Engineering.
+This building is home to the College of Engineering.
 Made possible by a gift from the F.W.
-Olin Foundation, the complex houses the departments of chemical engineering, mechanical- and aerospace engineering, electrical and computer engineering, computer sciences, civil engineering, and the engineering management program.
-The office of the college's dean is on the third floor.
+Olin Foundation, the complex houses the departments of chemical engineering, mechanical and aerospace engineering, electrical and computer engineering, civil engineering, biomedical engineering, and the engineering systems and construction management programs.

 F.W.
 Olin Life Sciences Building